aptos-foundation/AIPs/aips/aip-x-disable-object-burn.md

 ## Motivation

 The purpose here is to remove burn to prevent confusion, and complexity around *soulbound* objects changing owners.
+There are some nuanced behaviors around burnt objects, and removing this functionality prevents those behaviors.
 Originally, this was meant mostly for being able to hide unwanted *soulbound* NFTs.
 But, there are more use cases for *soulbound* objects (e.g. primary fungible store), which can complicate functionality around them.
 Removing this functionality simplifies cases for builders, and can make it easier to accomplish things like allowlists on fungible